mbosecke/ark/README.md

 grunt
 ```

-The built version of Ark will be put in the `build/` subdirectory, along with the minified copy as well as the jquery extensions.
+The built version of Ark will be put in the `build/` subdirectory, along with the minified copy.

 #### Unit Tests